fudongbai/fudongbai.github.io/_posts/2018-11-29-benchmarking-android-with-workload-automation.md

 - execute ./uiautomatorviewer
 - click the second button from left side
 - wait for hierarchy to be displayed
-- click the desired element, you'll see the node detail in the right panel'
+- click the desired element, you'll see the node detail in the right panel
 ![uiautomatorviewer](/assets/uiautomatorviewer.png)

 The following changes are what we made to make this workload to work:
 ```
 diff --git a/__init__.py b/__init__.py
-index 32123c0..481e912 100644
+index 32123c0..ab98f03 100644
 --- a/__init__.py
 +++ b/__init__.py
-@@ -6,7 +6,7 @@ class Calculator(ApkUiautoWorkload):
+@@ -6,12 +6,12 @@ class Calculator(ApkUiautoWorkload):
      name = 'calculator'
      description = "This is an placeholder description"
      # Replace with a list of supported package names in the APK file(s).